shekokarmahesh/yt_outbound_agent/README.md

-# LiveKit Outbound Caller Voice Agent
+# Ahoum Facilitator Onboarding Voice Agent

-A basic example of a voice agent using LiveKit and Python.
-Has a few extras to get started:
+An AI-powered voice agent (Omee) for onboarding facilitators to the Ahoum spiritual tech platform.
+Uses LiveKit and Python for outbound calling.

 ## Dev Setup